great-expectations/great_expectations/docs/deployment_patterns/how_to_instantiate_a_data_context_hosted_environments.md

 If you follow the steps of the [Getting Started](../tutorials/getting_started/intro) tutorial, you create a standard deployment of Great Expectations.
 By default, this relies on two components:

 #.
 The Great Expectations [CLI](../guides/miscellaneous/how_to_use_the_great_expectations_cli) to initialize a Data Context, create Expectation Suites, add Datasources, etc.
 #.
-The ``great_expectations.yml`` file to configure your Data Context, e.g. to point at different Stores for validation results, etc.
+The ``great_expectations.yml`` file to configure your Data Context, e.g. to point at different Stores for Validation Results, etc.

 However, you might not have these components available in hosted environments, such as [Databricks](./how_to_instantiate_a_data_context_on_databricks_spark_cluster), [AWS EMR](./how_to_instantiate_a_data_context_on_an_emr_spark_cluster), Google Cloud Composer, and others.
 This workflow guide will outline the main steps required to successfully use Great Expectations in a hosted environment.